RISE AGAINST DOMESTIC VIOLENCE SA

 VIOLATIONS AND REMOVAL

-Breaches of this Code of Conduct, including breaches of confidentiality, ethical standards, or organizational policies, may result in immediate termination of volunteer service.
+Breaches of this Code of Conduct, including breaches of confidentiality, ethical standards, or organisational policies, may result in immediate termination of volunteer service.

-Serious matters may be referred to the Legal Practice Council, counselling boards, academic institutions, or other relevant regulatory bodies.
+Serious matters may be referred to the Legal Practice Council, relevant professional boards for emotional support practitioners, academic institutions, or other relevant regulatory bodies.

 Continued involvement is conditional on adherence to this code.